BekMart/pile_fansite/README.md

 ### - Solved Bugs

 - On the music page, for the album 'In the Corners of a Sphere-Filled Room', there is no track list as it is an experimental, instrumental piece.
 Therefore, there was no ordered list to target like the other albums on the page.
-    - Initially I just targetted the p element with the same instruction as the ol elements, which was padding-left:650px; but this just shifted the text to the right, and not alongside the album cover, with the link remaining underneath.
+    - Initially I just targetted the p element with the same instruction as the ol elements, (padding-left:650px;) but this just shifted the text to the right, and not alongside the album cover, with the link remaining underneath.
     - I had to use the clear: right; command to get the text to float on the right hand side of the album, which was floating on the left hand side of the page.
 Then the text was aligned with the rest of the page and the link followed suit.

 ### - Unfixed Bugs